micmejia/bible-dump/AMPC/Matthew/Matt 10.md

-Then if indeed that house is deserving, let come upon it your peace [that is, [^b]freedom from all the distresses that are experienced as the result of sin].
+Then if indeed that house is deserving, let come upon it your peace [that is, freedom from all the distresses that are experienced as the result of sin].
 But if it is not deserving, let your peace return to you.